House GOP votes to overturn Biden rule on water protections

 The clean water rule was finalized in December and defines which “waters of the United States” are protected under the Clean Water Act, the nation’s primary anti-water pollution law.
 The rule has long been a flashpoint between environmentalists, who want to broaden limits on pollution entering the nation’s waters, and farmers, builders and industry groups that say extending regulations too far is onerous for business.

-The Environmental Protection Agency rule seeks to reverse the Trump administration’s business-friendly rule that scaled back protections.
+The Environmental Protection Agency and the U.S. Army Corps of Engineers repealed the Trump administration’s business-friendly rule that scaled back protections.

 Republicans have targeted the regulation in Congress and in court, where at least five federal lawsuits are challenging the EPA rule.
 The Supreme Court is considering a related case by an Idaho couple who have been blocked for more than 15 years from building a home near a lake after the EPA determined that part of the property was a wetlands that could not be disturbed without a permit.